Entries by Andy Biancotti

 Eso sí, no son recomendables en todos los casos.
 Por ejemplo, no se usan donde hay temperaturas muy altas o gases muy corrosivos.
 Sí existen versiones especiales para alta temperatura, pero son más caras y solo valen la pena si hay un beneficio económico claro al mejorar el rendimiento del colector.

 En resumen: no solo te ayudan a ahorrar, sino que mejoran hasta la eficiencia y durabilidad.
-Los filtros de pliegue pueden marcar una gran diferencia en tu sistema de recolección de polvo.
+Los filtros plisados pueden marcar una gran diferencia en tu sistema de recolección de polvo.

 ¿Quieres saber más o ver si puedes cambiar tu colector a filtros de pliegues?
 Contáctanos en Baghouse.com.